constabulary/getgb.io/content/docs/install.md

 +++
 ## Prerequisites

-`gb` is compatible with Go 1.4.
+`gb` is compatible with Go 1.4 and later.
 If you haven't installed Go yet, we recommend using the binary installers available from the [official Go website](http://golang.org/doc/install#install).

 ## Installation